 - HVAC service manager, $71,176 average salary

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
-For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
+You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
+For example, master engineers with experience designing custom equipment or leading projects could receive six-figure salaries.
 Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most